frangucc/thenodechronbook/README.md

 So let's just take a second to think about that.
 A comic book that teaches?
 How so?
 And to what degree?

-It has been observed that a big part of learning this stuff has EVERYTHING to do with the culture surrounding you.
-And all the elit3 hackers we interviewed attribute their start to the environment they were in at the time they got started.
+It has been observed that becoming a programmer or top EE has everything to do with the culture you jsut so happen to be surrounded by.
+More than 99% of the career EECS types we interviewed said they their start either because someone in their family was into it or simply because they happened to be in the right atmosphere at the right time and took advantage.

 I chose the graphic novel format because it helps me paint that cultural picture unlike any other medium.
 However with that, careful choices had to be made about how to cleverly use the limited space.

 And what exactly is EECS you ask?

 EECS is one of the most exciting and lucrative fields on the planet right now.
-Many won't even realize it until they get to college either - and by that time it's a little late to be getting involved.
-Sucks to be them.
+Many won't even realize it until they get to college - and by that time others are way ahead.
+For those that get started late we find it requires a little something extra and special to get them up to speed.
+The rise of bootcamps, practice apps and learning hubs like Udemy are great but they all pale in comparison to The Node Chronicles.
+There aren't many that teach EECS hardware either.

 ![](https://cl.ly/1y2T0y1Q3Y3b/ECE.jpg)